• Skip to primary navigation

 Beautiful table runner that's a DIY with macrame fringe added to ends

-5. Napkins that You Have Fun With
+5. Have Fun With Your Napkins

 I love, love, love patterned fabric napkins and while it’d be fun to have new ones for every season, that’s just not realistic so instead I change things up by using the same ole napkins but in different ways.
-For one of my tablescapes this past spring I created a triple fold with my napkins and tucked the silverware inside the folds:

 Love how the napkins are folded to hold the silverware!
 Such a cute and simple idea!